-- 1. Log in to Fortify Software Security Center as an Administrator, and then click the ADMINISTRATION tab. - In the pane on the left, select Templates, and then select Alerts.
-The Alerts page displays all alerts you have defined. - 3.
-In the Alerts table, select the check box to the left of the alerts you want to delete. - 4.
-In the Alerts toolbar, click DELETE.

-Fortify Software Security Center prompts you to confirm that you want to proceed with the deletion.
+- 1. Log in to Fortify Software Security Center as an administrator, and on the OpenText header, select Administration. - 2.
+In the pane on the left, select Templates, and then select Alerts. - The Alerts page displays all alerts you have defined. - 3.
+In the Alerts table, select the check box to the left of the alerts you want to delete. - In the Alerts toolbar, click DELETE.
+Fortify Software Security Center prompts you to confirm that you want to proceed with the deletion. - 5.
+Click QK.